b45ch1/algopy/documentation/sphinx/index.rst

     * :download:`Informal talk at the IWR Heidelberg, April 29th, 2010<./talks/informal_talk_iwr_heidelberg_theory_and_tools_for_algorithmic_differentiation.pdf>`.
     * :download:`Univariate Taylor polynomial arithmetic applied to matrix factorizations in the forward and reverse mode of algorithmic differentiation, June 3rd, 2010, EuroAD in Paderborn<./talks/walter_euroad2010_paderborn_univariate_taylor_polynomial_arithmetic_applied_to_matrix_factorizations_in_the_forward_and_reverse_mode_of_algorithmic_differentiation.pdf>`.

 Simple Examples:

 .. toctree::
    :maxdepth: 1

+   getting_started.rst
    examples/series_expansion.rst
    examples/first_order_forward.rst

 Advanced Examples:

 .. toctree::
    :maxdepth: 1

    examples/covariance_matrix_computation.rst
    examples/error_propagation.rst
    examples/moore_penrose_pseudoinverse.rst
    examples/ode_solvers.rst
    examples/comparison_forward_reverse_mode.rst
+   examples/ampl_minimization_problem.rst

 Application Examples:

 .. toctree::
    :maxdepth: 1

    examples/posterior_log_probability.rst
    examples/leastsquaresfitting.rst
    examples/hessian_of_potential_function.rst
    examples/minimal_surface.rst

 Additional Information:

 .. toctree::
    :maxdepth: 1

    datastructure_and_algorithms.rst
    examples_tracer.rst
+   examples/polarization.rst
+   symbolic_differentiation.rst

 Current Issues:
 ---------------

     * some algorithms require vectors to be columns of a matrix.
       I.e. if x is a vector it should be initialized as x = UTPM(numpy.random.rand(D,P,N,1) and not as
       UTPM(numpy.random.rand(D,P,N)) as one would typically do it using numpy.

     * there is no vectorized reverse mode yet.
 That means that one can compute columns of a Jacobian of dimension (M,N) by propagating N directional derivatives at once.
 In the reverse mode one would like to propagate M adjoint directions at once.
 However, this is not implemented yet, i.e. one has to repeat the procedure M times.